sudorandom/kmcd.dev/content/posts/2023/gnmi/index.md

 ----

 #### Footnotes
-{{< super "\*" >}} Yes, I know SNMP traps exist but they're not applicable in this and many other examples and it's also a pain to work with, may silently break and is overall awful to work with.
+- ***[0]** Yes, I know SNMP traps exist but they're not applicable in this and many other examples and it's also a pain to work with, may silently break and is overall awful to work with.*

 #### References
 - [gNMI on github](https://github.com/openconfig/gnmi) - has a reference client/server in Go.